a-luna/aaronluna.dev/content/post/intro-to-python-decorators/index.md

 </span></code></pre>

 ## Summary

+If you would like to download all or some of the code from this post, you can easily do so from the Github gist linked below:

+<a href="https://gist.github.com/a-luna/0a20912a82a8b867e19ab3734fce482a" target="_blank">Python Decorators [gist.github.com]</a>

 I hope this introduction to decorators in Python was helpful and easy to understand.
 If you have any questions, criticism or feedback please leave a comment.
 Thanks!